d-asensio/cabify-shopping-cart/README.md

 ## Commit guidelines

-I didn't use any strict commit guidelines to this project, I am aware of conventional commits, semantic release, and semantic versioning, but since I didn't need generating a changelog based on functionalities, I avoided this practices.
+I didn't use any strict commit guidelines to this project, I am aware of conventional commits, semantic release, and semantic versioning, but since I didn't need generating a changelog based on functionalities, I avoided these practices.

 ## Architecture overview